polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

    language.

 2. **Deposit**.
 Contracts must hold a deposit (named _ContractDeposit_ ) suitably large enough in order to justify their existence on-chain.
-A deployer needs to deposit this into the new contract on top of the _ExistentialDeposit_.
+The developer needs to deposit this into the new contract on top of the _ExistentialDeposit_.

 3. **Caching**.
 Contracts are cached by default and therefore means they only need to be deployed once and afterward be instantiated as many times as you want.
 This helps to keep the storage load on the chain down to the minimum.
 On top of this, when a contract is no longer being used and the